-Overall, Falmouth is great for a little bit of everything.
+Overall, Falmouth is one of the best Cape Cod towns for a little bit of everything.
 The nightlife is fun and there’s lots for young adults to do but there’s also many family-friendly activities.
 The vibe is upscale but approachable, and you can fit in whether you’re boho or preppy.

 - Super close to the bridge and easy to get to

 - Lots of waterfront areas for beaching, boating, and water activities

 - Upscale but very approachable

 - One of the most well-rounded towns on the Cape

 Sandwich is a quiet but beautiful town with a small center.
 If you want to stroll quietly through nature, hit up antique shops, or check out the Sandwich boardwalk, then this is the best place to be.

 A small and cozy town any time of the year, Sandwich is perfect for those of you who want a super peaceful Cape Cod experience.

 The Heritage Museums & Gardens are one of the main attractions in Sandwich, showcasing gorgeous blooms through the summer.
 There’s over 100 acres of grounds that you can walk!